prenex/turul/docs/architecture.md

 tbuf and fio
 ------------

 These are so-called header-only libraries that are able to parse the trees used as the file-based representation.
+Aside that, fio provides generic and fast input-output for us.